 SSH Communications Security Board of Directors convened 14 times in 2013.
 The average attendance rate of Board members was 95 percent.

 The Board evaluates its operations and processes to increase efficiency and quality.
 An internal self-evaluation is conducted once a year.

-Currently, a minority of the Board members are considered independent of the company.
-Päivi Hautamäki is deemed to be an independent Board member.
-Not independent of the company are the Board members Tatu Ylönen and Sami Ahvenniemi.
-Tatu Ylönen is CEO and the largest shareholder who owns directly and through his holdings about 57,7 percent of SSH Communications Security shares.
-From 12.8.2013 onwards, Sami Ahvenniemi is the Head of the North and South America (and the member of the Group Management team).
-After Sami Ahvenniemi joined the Company, SSH Communications Security deviated from recommendation 14 (the amount of independent board members) of The Finnish Corporate Governance Code.
-The main reasons for deviation are ownership structure of the company and importance of the US operations and markets for the company at this stage.
+Currently, a majority of the Board members are considered independent of the company.
+Päivi Hautamäki and Timo Syrjälä are deemed to be an independent Board member.
+Not independent of the company is the Board member Tatu Ylönen.
+Tatu Ylönen is CIO and the largest shareholder who owns directly and through his holdings about 57,7 percent of SSH Communications Security shares.
 The company's CFO acts as secretary to the Board.

 The Group Management Team supports the CEO in managing and developing SSH Group.
 The members in the Group Management Team are the CEO and representatives chosen from the management of the company.